rsyslog/rsyslog-doc/source/installation/install_from_source.rst

 **Important**: you need the **development** version of the packages in question.
-That is the version which is used by developers to build software that uses the respecitive package.
+That is the version which is used by developers to build software that uses the respective package.
 Usually, they are separate from the regular user package.
 So if you just install the regular package but not the development one, ./configure will fail.

 As a concrete example, you may want to build ommysql.
-It obviously requires a package like *mysql-client*, but that is just the regular package and not sufficient to buid rsyslog succesfully.
+It obviously requires a package like *mysql-client*, but that is just the regular package and not sufficient to buid rsyslog successfully.
 To do so, you need to also install something named like *mysql-client-dev*.

 Usually, the regular package is